 Does receiving negative feedback or constructive criticism make you want to crawl up into a ball and cry? …Same.

-If receiving negative feedback usually eats away at you whilst you’re trying to sleep each night (along with that memory of when you fell flat on your face in front of the entire school in year 8), this advice is for you.
+If receiving negative feedback usually eats away at you whilst you’re trying to sleep each night (along with that memory of when you fell flat on your face in front of the entire school), this advice is for you.

 Make a note of what the person is telling you and summarise these notes down into key points.
 Not only is this way less overwhelming (because nobody wants a whole paragraph about how they could be doing better) but it will help you to get super specific.
 You could even categorise the feedback depending on how useful this is.
 Let us give you a real-life example.